 EAT: Succotash.
 One of the better restaurants in National Harbor for lunch, this Bourbon-Street lamp-lit place does Louisiana fare with a major (Asian) twist.
 Best is the “Dirty Chicken Cobb” ($15)– fried chicken breast tossed in Korean spices and set within a colorful plate of corn, greens, hardboiled egg, and bacon jam.
 You can also get Fried Green Tomatoes, Fried Catfish and Collards, Chicken Waffle and other salads and burgers while listening to recorded jazz/blues.

-Where to Stay in National Harbor MD
+National Harbor MD Hotels

 STAY: Gaylord National Harbor Hotel and Conference Center.
 A Maven Favorite – see the complete write up HERE.